rancher/docs/content/rancher/v2.x/en/tools/_index.md

 ## Notifiers

-Before you can receive alerts, you must configure one or more Notifier in Rancher.
+Before you can receive alerts, you must configure one or more notifier in Rancher.

 _Notifiers_ are services that inform you of alert events.
 You can configure notifiers to send alert notifications to staff best suited to take corrective action.
 Rancher integrates with a variety of popular IT services, including:

-- Slack: send alert notifications to your Slack channels.
+- Slack: Send alert notifications to your Slack channels.
 - Email: Choose email recipients for alert notifications.
 - PagerDuty: Route notifications to staff by phone, SMS, or personal email.
 - Webhooks: Update a webpage with alert notifications.